Second French Plan for Open Science

 Give recognition to and boost the reuse of research data

-- Encourage good practices in data citation.
+- Encourage best practices in data citation.

 - Award an annual research data prize to highlight the work of exemplary projects and teams in preparing to reuse or reusing research data.